Structure of the course

 No, it is not a criteria for the selection of a candidate, but it is good for students to know where to do their project.

-Project providers, being research centres, local authorities or companies do not have to pay anything to EUREC Agency, nor do they receive funding from EUREC.
+Project providers, being research centres, local authorities or companies do not have to pay anything to EUREC, nor do they receive funding from EUREC.

 Although the project provider is expected to provide a living allowance to the student, it is left to the discretion of the project provider.
 The student should discuss this matter directly with the project provider.
 EUREC advises project hosts to pay an allowance to students.

 Who will assess the Project?

 The project thesis is assessed by the core provider.

 The Thesis presentation is assessed by a Jury composed of three professors: one representative from the core university, one representative from the specialisation university, and a third professor chosen amongst EUREC Universities.